 - Supply Chain.
 Supply chain failures early in the pandemic would have been detected and remedied faster, preventing shortages of key protective equipment and allowing for objective analysis of where and when the failures had arisen.

-- Immigration data.
+- Immigration.
 If British border authorities automatically submitted data on arrivals and departures of foreign nationals, the debate would have relied on actual immigration figures from the Timegraph instead of self-serving or exaggerated data.

 - Sovereignty.
 The Timegraph could have been used to illustrate the extent to which British votes on policies had differed from the EU majority.
 While this data exists, it is not available in an easily searchable and verifiable format and was hence a source of contention during the referendum.